Dayton Ohio Hoods:

-The Map of the Dayton Ohio Hoods
+Map of Dayton Ohio Gangs & Ghetto Areas

-Short Story of Dayton West Side
+Short Story of Dayton Ohio Hoods

-Many people helped build this area into a section strictly for the Dayton Ohio black population as black families relocated into Dayton neighborhoods for better living conditions compared to southern communities that many came from.
+The story of the Dayton Ohio ghetto and the true Dayton history within the urban areas begins on the West Side starting around the old historic 5th Street.
+Many people helped built this area into a section that was once strictly for the city’s black population as families relocated into Dayton neighborhoods for better living conditions compared to southern communities that many came from.

 Eventually, many families began to move from the 5th Street district area and began to live in the DeSoto Bass projects.
 This was followed by people moving into areas like Dayton View and Westwood Dayton neighborhoods, continuing into other areas of Dayton West Side like Townview or Five Oaks as the city was steadily growing.